 That and I just love how free-spirited and relaxed I become when I am near the ocean or open water.
 Luckily, I am on the coast of Kenya and I always make sure to get my daily dose of vitamin sea!

 Living Near Water For A Healthy Soul

-Now that I think of it, living near water doesn’t only improve your body physically.
+Now that I think of it, living near the water doesn’t only improve your body physically.
 It has a lot to do with relaxing your mind, which in turn makes you feel good internally.
 That’s the most powerful aspect of it, in my opinion.

 Don’t you just love the sound of flowing or trickling water?
 Apparently, the sound of water has similar calming effects.
-When you immerse yourself in water studies show that it can help to treat a variety of neurological and physical ailments on top of improving mental health.
+When you immerse yourself in water, studies show that it can help to treat a variety of neurological and physical ailments on top of improving mental health.

 Therefore, this is all the reason we need to pack our bags and relocate to a water-friendly, relaxing environment.
-Research has found that lifelong relationships to water can actually benefit your cognitive, emotional, psychological, social and spiritual spheres.
+Research has found that lifelong relationships to water can benefit your cognitive, emotional, psychological, social, and spiritual spheres.
 Especially if you take part in water sports like boating or kite-surfing and even fishing.

 Water For Your Mind

 I don’t want to force you to leave city life or anything like that.
 I just want you to realize the deep rewards of living near water.
 Or at least get yourself involved in some water activities.
 Whether you’re by the ocean or lake or even floating in a swimming pool, they will all have a similar effect.

 In addition, participating in water sports like boating will definitely increase your experience and provide a ‘blue mind’ state.
 Experts state that a ‘blue mind’ describes being in a meditative state.
 Usually, this frame of mind brings on feelings of calm, peacefulness, unity, and general happiness.
 On the other hand, you get the ‘red mind,’ which is characterized by feelings of stress, anxiety, and fear.